COVID curveball: re-missioned Kansas National Guard unit thrives in unexpected places

 |0

-This work, COVID curveball: re-missioned Kansas National Guard unit thrives in unexpected places [Image 2 of 2], by MAJ Margaret Ziffer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, COVID curveball: re-missioned Kansas National Guard unit thrives in unexpected places, by MAJ Margaret Ziffer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT